PCT Southbound Gear List & Strategy 2025

 Naomi Hudetz is director of analytics and digital innovation and leads business strategy and revenue operations for Treeline Review.
 She brings decades of private sector experience in project management, budget and pricing projection, and long-term business vision, strategy, and goals.

 Naomi left her corporate career to pursue her passion for the outdoors.
-She received the Triple Crown award for hiking for completing the Appalachian Trail, Pacific Crest, and Continental Divide Trail and has hiked numerous other distance routes including the Great Divide Trail across the Canadian Rockies (twice), Grand Enchantment Trail, Pacific Northwest Trail, the Arizona Trail (most of) the Idaho Centennial Trail, the first known thru-hike of the Blue Mountains Trail, and the Oregon Deser.
+She received the Triple Crown award for hiking for completing the Appalachian Trail, Pacific Crest, and Continental Divide Trail and has hiked numerous other distance routes including the Great Divide Trail across the Canadian Rockies (twice), Grand Enchantment Trail, Pacific Northwest Trail, the Arizona Trail (most of) the Idaho Centennial Trail, the first known thru-hike of the Blue Mountains Trail, and the Oregon Desert Trail.
 She served as an executive board member of the American Long Distance Hiking Association-West and is based in White Salmon, Washington.
 You can read all her articles on her Treeline Review author page.

 Mike Unger left his high-stress corporate job to thru hike the Pacific Crest Trail in 2006.
 That experience forever changed him, and he purposefully re-arranged his life to allow for as much adventuring as possible.
 Today, he’s closing in on 28,000 miles on North American long trails and is one of a handful of people who is Double Triple Crowner, having hiked the Appalachian Trail, Pacific Crest, and Continental Divide Trails each twice.
 He’s also hiked the John Muir Trail, Great Divide Trail, Grand Enchantment Trail, Pacific Northwest Trail, Arizona Trail (twice), Oregon Desert Trail, and the first known thru-hike of the Blue Mountains Trail.
 He’s also picked up another passion along the way: long-distance bike packing, including the 1,850-mile Pacific Coast route.
 When he’s not hiking or biking, he’s probably planning his next trip and/or researching gear.
 You can see all articles by Mike Unger on his Treeline Review author page.

-Liz Thomas is an award-winning writer and Editor-in-Chief of Treeline Review.
+Liz Thomas is an award-winning writer and the Editor-in-Chief of Treeline Review.
 A former Fastest Known Time (FKT) record holder on the Appalachian Trail.
-She was guest editor at Backpacker Magazine, where she is currently the columnist of “Ask a Thru-hiker” and instructor of their online class, Thru-hiking 101.
+She was guest editor at Backpacker Magazine, where she is currently the columnist of “Ask a Thru-hiker” and instructor of their online class, Thru-Hiking 101.
 Her first book, Long Trails: Mastering the Art of the Thru-hike, was the recipient of the National Outdoor Book Award for Best Instructional Book called by judges destined to become the “Bible of the Sport.”
 Liz has talked gear on Good Morning America (TV), in The Wall Street Journal, The Guardian, Buzzfeed, The Washington Post, Men’s Journal, Women’s Health, Gizmodo, and Outside Magazine.
 She represented the sport of hiking at President Obama’s Great American Outdoors Initiative.
 You can read all of Liz’s articles on her website or Treeline Review author page.